xierui0423/jenkins-test/README.md

 # Branch Specific (basic)

-This basic project template can be used with any typical CMS sites without complicated FE render logic.
+This basic project template can be used with any typical CMS sites with heavy server side rendering

 Examples (similar but may not be exactly match to the structure of this boilerplate branch as they were built prior to this repo):